 This 200-gram Monte Real Gourmet Arabica Coffee is a Dominican premium ground roasted coffee that comes with a distinct cacao flavor.
 It is a unique coffee that is made almost entirely of pure Dominican coffee beans – up to 99.99 percent – while the remaining 0.01 percent is pure chocolate.

 This coffee with a chocolate background or undertone doubles the pleasant taste of nature in this unique non-alcoholic beverage.
 Dominicans nearly always wake up to the sweet aroma of Monte Real Gourmet Arabica Coffee every morning.
 And no matter where you are in the Dominican Republic – in the city, countryside, or even on the hilly slopes – nothing else can make you start the day on a better note than having a flask full of the Monte Real Gourmet Arabica Coffee.

 So, if you have not tasted this amazing, top-quality, robust coffee, you can give it a try, and you will never regret it!

 Distinct Characteristics of Dominican Republic Coffees

-However, a few of the high-grown variety – when processed properly – is well-balanced and usually reveal typical Caribbean coffee features.
+However, a few of the high-grown variety – when processed properly – is well-balanced and usually reveals typical Caribbean coffee features.